Password Authentication for Amazon RDS and S3

 The unattended configuration mechanism lets you configure which of these is used to store Build Scan data as part of a configuration file, which can be embedded in your Helm values file as described in the unattended configuration guide.

-This section will describe how to extend your Helm values file to include the correct unattended configuration block for S3 Build Scan storage.
+This section describes how to extend your Helm values file to include the correct unattended configuration block for S3 Build Scan storage.

-First, we need to create a minimal unattended configuration file.
+First, create a minimal unattended configuration file.
 This requires you to choose a password for the system user and hash it.
 To do this, install Develocityctl.

-The following command will prompt you to enter a password and write the hash into the secret.txt.
+The following command prompts you to enter a password and writes the hash to secret.txt.

 develocityctl config-file hash -o secret.txt